 Readers are also interested in titles that grab attention, using words like secrets, must have, you need, perfect, important, etc. I’m sure The secret to mixing the perfect paint would receive more viewers than How to mix paint would.

-I personally create 3 images for every post.
+I personally use 3 images for every post.
 Two pinnable images, and one image that I use for my featured image and for other social media platforms.
-My two pinnable images are different sizes, a long pin, and a regular size pin.
-While reading different posts, I had no idea what sizes they are typical.

 Here is a guide that helped me: